 When the Lie algebra $\fg = A_1= \fs\fl_2$ whose Cartan matrix is $(2)$, the Toda system becomes the Liouville equation

 The Toda system \er{Toda} and the Liouville equation \er{liou} arise in many physical and geometric problems.
 For example, in the Chern-Simons theory, the Liouville equation is related to the abelian gauge field theory, while the Toda system is related to nonabelian gauges (see \cites{Yang, Taran}).
+We expect the work in this paper to have applications in constructing non-topological solutions of the Chern-Simons theory.
 On the geometric side, the Liouville equation is related to conformal metrics on $S^2$ with conical singularities whose Gaussian curvature is 1.
-The Toda systems are related to holomorphic curves in projective spaces \cite{Doliwa} and the Pl\"ucker formulas \cite{GH}, and the periodic Toda systems are related to harmonic maps \cite{Guest}.
+The Toda systems are related to holomorphic curves in projective spaces \cite{Doliwa} and the infinitesimal Pl\"ucker formulas \cite{GH}, and the periodic Toda systems are related to harmonic maps \cite{Guest}.